PVirie/search/README.md

 Learning to search

+## Why?

+Search is a basis of discovery.
+Any intelligent agent should be able to perform search.
+Unlike randomly picking up a solution and evaluating it, search should be systematic.
+An agent that successfully learned how to search should be able to find answer more efficiently in a given random space.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.